jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 them in ways outside the inbox.

 Our small team is full of really smart, really talented people who improve our customer’s lives in so many ways.
-Let me introduce you to some of them.
+Let me introduce you to them and some of the projects they are working on.

 ## Max and Jordan pics